apache/beam/beam-site/documentation/programming-guide.md

 Inside your `DoFn` subclass, you'll write a method annotated with `@ProcessElement` where you provide the actual processing logic.
 You don't need to manually extract the elements from the input collection; the Beam SDKs handle that for you.
 Your `@ProcessElement` method should accept an object of type `ProcessContext`.
 The `ProcessContext` object gives you access to an input element and a method for emitting an output element:

 {:.language-py}
 Inside your `DoFn` subclass, you'll write a method `process` where you provide the actual processing logic.
 You don't need to manually extract the elements from the input collection; the Beam SDKs handle that for you.
-Your `process` method should accept an object of type `context`.
-The `context` object gives you access to an input element and output is emitted by using `yield` or `return` statement inside `process` method.
+Your `process` method should accept an object of type `element`.
+This is the input element and output is emitted by using `yield` or `return` statement inside `process` method.

 ```java
 static class ComputeWordLengthFn extends DoFn<String, Integer> {